hopsoft/universalid/README.md

 1. `Class (Class)`  - The encoded object's class
 2. `Timestamp (Time)` - The `mtime` (UTC) of the file that defined the object's class

-Fingerprints providate a simple mechanism to help manage versions of the data format... **without the need for explicit versioning**.
+Fingerprints provide a simple mechanism to help manage data format versions... **minimizing the need for custom versioning solutions**.
 Whenever the class definition changes, the `mtime` updates, resulting in a different fingerprint.
 This is especially useful in scenarios where the data format evolves over time, such as in long-lived applications.